SherylPhilip/LENDING_CLUB_DEPLOYMENT/README.md

 ## Conclusion :

-Based on the results and the summary tables, Regularized Logistic Regression was selected for predictions ahead.
+Based on the results and the summary tables, Random Forest was selected for predictions ahead.

 ***